 Myth #2: My child’s legs are too long!

-At 4 years old, 34 lbs., and 39 inches, this child is perfectly content in her Diono Rainier, despite her long legs.
-Up on the seat, cross-legged, over the sides, each child does what they find the most comfortable.
+This child is perfectly content in her Graco Extend2Fit, despite her long legs.
+Kiddos can put their legs up on the seat, cross-legged, over the sides — each child sits in the way they find the most comfortable.

 Myth #3: My child is SO uncomfortable!